drydart/flutter_sqlcipher/README.md

 2. **Compatibility**.
-   Android's native SQLite version [varies](https://developer.android.com/reference/android/database/sqlite/package-summary) greatly depending on the Android release, from SQLite 3.4 (released in 2007) to SQLite 3.19 (released in 2017, bundled in Android 8.1).
+   Android's native SQLite version [varies](https://developer.android.com/reference/android/database/sqlite/package-summary) greatly depending on the specific Android release, from SQLite 3.4 (released in 2007) to SQLite 3.19 (released in 2017, bundled in Android 8.1).
 Further, some device manufacturers include different versions of SQLite on their devices.
 By using this plugin, you gain a consistent, predictable, and up-to-date version of SQLite for your app regardless of the Android release your app runs on.

 ### How much does using this plugin increase my final app size?